 The DC Department of Human Resources’ Customer Care Center at 1015 Half Street, SE, will be supporting the needs of our residents, employees and HR community remotely to prevent the potential spread of the Coronavirus (COVID-19) in the District of Columbia.
 While residents and/or employees are unable to address their concerns in person, we are available by phone and email.
 You may call (202) 442-9700 or email [email protected].
 Employees who require a new or replacement badge, including extensions, should contact their agency Human Resources Advisor.

 Lastly, for any access control issues, please contact the DC Department of General Services, Protective Services Division.
 Email request to: Alan Coleman ([email protected]) and CC Capt.
 Mclean ([email protected]) and Danielle Meadors ([email protected]).

 New Employee Orientation

-DCHR will temporarily modify New Employee Orientation (NEO) for this coming Monday, March 16th by having our new hires report directly to their agencies who are operating in a non-telework status for NEO instead of at DCHR.
-New hires in agencies that are teleworking will be attending the NEO at home.
+DCHR has modified New Employee Orientation (NEO) by having our new hires report directly to their agencies who are operating in a non-telework status for NEO instead of at DCHR.
+New hires in agencies that are teleworking will attend NEO remotely.
 The NEO will be conducted via Webex for all impacted agencies.